moritzebeling/wwworkshop/2/manual/3-assignment-1.md

-# Assignment 1: Text formatting
+# Assignment 1: Text formatting with HTML

-We now have heard of HTML and CSS, so let’s start with the first assignment:

-1. Open a new [CodePen](https://codepen.io/pen) and log in to your account
+1. Login to CodePen and open a new [Pen](https://codepen.io/pen)

-2. Go on the internet or your book shelf and search for a small poem you like.
-Maybe together with some context like title, author, year?
-Copy and paste that to the HTML editor and clean up the text so that it looks good in the HTML editor.
+2. Come up with a inspirational quote about webdesign or programming.

-<iframe height="360" src="/2/embed/examples/er-ists-1"></iframe>
+<iframe height="360" scrolling="no" title="Untitled" src="https://codepen.io/moritzebeling/embed/mdMLrvK?default-tab=html%2Cresult" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true"></iframe>

-> Raw text without HTML structure results in just one long text.
-Play with it on [CodePen](https://codepen.io/moritzebeling/pen/ZEeabqG)

-> Maybe it’s especially interesting when you choose a poem that already imposes some typography or text formatting.

 ## 📑 HTML